Mekong Hotel

 Mekong Hotel (thai: แม่โขงโฮเต็ล) is a 2012 Thai film directed by Apichatpong Weerasethakul.
 The film was screened in the Special Screenings section at the 2012 Cannes Film Festival.

+Plot synopsis

+Set in a quiet hotel overlooking the vast Mekong River in northeast Thailand that accommodates both living and undead guests.
+As its patrons hang around together on the veranda, listening music or playing guitar, a filmmaker rehearses a movie about the relationship between a vampiric woman and her daughter.